Gretchen Whitmer: Public image

 Whitmer is known by the nickname "Big Gretch", coined by rapper Sada Baby.
 In May 2020, Detroit-based comedy rapper Gmac Cash released "Big Gretch", a song praising Whitmer and the COVID-19 lockdown.
 (Note: Some sources credit Cash with the nickname.)
 The song went viral on YouTube.
 The rapper said Whitmer deserved Cartier buffalo horn sunglasses, or "buffs", a symbol of respect in Detroit.
 Whitmer responded in a tweet, "Love the nickname.
 Love the song."
 She told WNEM-TV in 2023, "Big Gretch is kind of a persona that came out of the pandemic.
 It was an acknowledgment that has gone through some tough stuff, and this was a nickname that came about because people wanted to give me a little encouragement.
 And so it was never a nickname I thought about or would have picked, but it's one that I really appreciate.
 And I think it's there.
 It's funny, too."
 She addressed the nickname at the 2024 Democratic National Convention, saying, "In Lansing, they call me governor, but in Detroit, I’m 'Big Gretch!

 In late March 2020, Whitmer gained national attention when President Donald Trump was reported to have told Vice President Mike Pence, "don't call the woman in Michigan", ostensibly in response to Whitmer's earlier criticisms of the Trump administration's initial response to the COVID-19 pandemic.
 Whitmer responded by embracing that description of herself, including wearing a "That Woman from Michigan" T-shirt on an April 1 Daily Show interview with Trevor Noah.
 At the 2024 DNC, she said, "Being a woman from Michigan is a badge of honor."
 Whitmer is popular on social media, with hundreds of thousands of Instagram followers and 4 million TikTok likes as of 2023.
 She is known for wearing deep magenta lipstick, which a Detroit makeup store, The Lip Bar, released as a product called "Big Gretch".
+In October 2024, Whitmer appeared in a viral video promoting the CHIPS and Science Act, in which she fed a Dorito chip to a podcaster, Liz Plank.
+The clip was criticized by some Catholic groups, which said it resembled the Eucharist, prompting Whitmer to apologize and clarify that the stunt was intended to promote semiconductor manufacturing legislation, not mock religious practices.
+In late June 2025, Whitmer appeared on Anania's queer quiz show Gaydar on YouTube, making many references to queer culture and reaffirming her support for the LGBTQ+ community.